spinguard/course-spring-brasb-build-a-rest-api/EXECUTIVE_PROPOSAL.md

 | **Realistic Estimate** | 105 hours | $10,500 |
 | **Not to Exceed Cap** | 120 hours | $12,000 |

 **Note:** Client pays only for actual hours worked.
-If work completes early, client saves accordingly.
+If work completes early, the client saves accordingly.

 ---